 Stretching exercises for Achilles tendonitis

 Achilles stretches don’t actually stretch the tendon much.
-It is all about stretching the calf muscles which feed into the tendon.
+It is the calf muscles that need stretching.
 Stretching is an important part of the treatment and rehabilitation of Achilles tendinitis.
 Tight or shortened calf muscles may increase the strain on the Achilles tendon making it work harder.

-To stretch the soleus muscle the back leg should be bent.
-Place the leg to be stretched behind and lean against a wall keeping the heel down.
-A stretch should be felt lower down nearer the ankle at the back of the leg.
-If this stretch is not felt then a more advanced version is to place the forefoot of the front leg against the wall with the heel on the floor and push the from knee towards the wall.
+- If this stretch is not felt then a more advanced version is to place the forefoot of the front leg against the wall with the heel on the floor and push the knee towards the wall

 Stretching on a step